Why the obituary for Eudocia Tomas Pulido didn’t tell the story of her life in slavery

-Six years ago The Seattle Times wrote an obituary for a local woman who seemed to have lived a life of devotion of her family.
+Six years ago The Seattle Times wrote an obituary for a local woman who seemed to have lived a life of devotion to her family.
 But now it’s been revealed as something drastically different.

 Six years ago, I was assigned to write an obituary about a local woman who seemed to have lived an extraordinary life of devotion to family.